distributedsimulationtools/coreDSUnreal_Sample_FirstPersonShooterDemo/README.md

 # coreUnrealFirstPersonShooterDemo

-This is a Sample project to be used with [coreDS Unreal](https://www.ds.tools/products/hla-dis-unreal-engine-4/) and the [Unreal Engine 4](https://www.unrealengine.com).
+This is a Sample project to be used with [coreDS Unreal](https://www.ds.tools/products/hla-dis-unreal-engine-4/) and the [Unreal Engine 5](https://www.unrealengine.com).
 You can request a free trial on https://www.ds.tools/contact-us/trial-request/

+This sample is compatible with the Unreal Engine 5+.
+A version compatible with UE4.24+ can be found in a different branch.

 coreDS Unreal must already be installed and activated in order to use this project.
-The project is compatible with all UE4 releases.
 Please make sure the coreDS Unreal plugin is enabled.

 The Sample project uses the following coreDS concepts:
 * Connect